fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2024-08-03】[teaxyz / white\-paper](https://github.com/teaxyz/white-paper) - how will the protocol work?
 * 【2024-08-02】[RedisInsight / RedisInsight](https://github.com/RedisInsight/RedisInsight) - Redis GUI by Redis
 * 【2024-07-29】[OpenGenerativeAI / llm\-colosseum](https://github.com/OpenGenerativeAI/llm-colosseum) - Benchmark LLMs by fighting in Street Fighter 3!
 The new way to evaluate the quality of an LLM
 * 【2024-07-28】[freeCodeCamp / devdocs](https://github.com/freeCodeCamp/devdocs) - API Documentation Browser